 Raincoast: science and conservation

 Raincoast is a team of conservationists and scientists empowered by our research to protect the lands, waters and wildlife of coastal British Columbia.
 We use rigorous, peer-reviewed science and grassroots activism to further our conservation objectives.
 We call this approach ‘informed advocacy’.
-As a science-based, non-government environmental organization (science ENGO), that operates a research lab, research field station and a research/sailing vessel, we are unique in Canada.
+As an evidence based, conservation science organization (science ENGO), that operates a research lab, research field station and a research/sailing vessel, we are unique in Canada.

 Since 1990, we have been making progress toward our habitat and wildlife protection goals.
 Our on-the-ground presence has given us a deep-rooted understanding of BC’s vast coastline.
 We work in partnership with scientists, First Nations, local communities and NGOs to build support for decisions that protect marine and rainforest habitat on BC’s coast.